Visual Arts

 Ceramics

-Through both hand-building (hands-on sculpting) and wheel-throwing (using the mesmerizing potter’s wheel), this class offers a year-long opportunity to learn many powerful ceramic art-making techniques.
-Students explore the vast palette of glazes, including experimenting with the unique process of fusing colored glass into and onto their artwork.
-Using a combination
+Through both hand-building (hands-on sculpting) and wheel-throwing (using the mesmerizing potter’s wheel), this class offers students a year-long opportunity to learn many new and powerful ceramic art-making techniques.
+We explore the vast palette of glazes, including experimenting with the unique process of fusing colored glass into and onto our artwork.
+Using a combination of traditional and innovative techniques, we explore functional and abstract forms and focus on figurative sculpting, including realistic sculpting of a human head, animals, and masterpieces that defy description.
+Meanwhile, we continuously hone our pottery skills by producing actual cups, bowls, plates, vases, and more!
+We’ll make pottery that is useful, beautiful, unique, and satisfying!

 Sculpture and Materials Exploration